Curriculum: Bachelor of Arts in Professional Studies

 curriculum icon Curriculum at a Glance

-All coursework for the Bachelor of Professional Studies will be completed online.
-There are a total of 120 credit hours needed to complete this degree.
-What makes Professional Studies exciting is that each student will have their own path to graduation depending on how many transfer credits can be awarded and how their previous work experience factors in.
+All coursework for the Bachelor of Arts in Professional Studies will be completed online.
+There are 120 total credit hours needed to complete this degree, and each student’s curriculum track will be uniquely designed around their career goals.

 Course Title / Description Credit